 I like to fill holes and caulk cracks after priming because the holes are easier to spot once the trim is white rather than wood color… but you could do this step before priming if you prefer.
-Use a dab of wood filler to fill nail holes and a bead of caulk to fill cracks.
+Use a dab of wood filler (not spackling, as that can contract when drying) to fill nail holes and a bead of caulk to fill cracks.

 Then wipe the filler or caulk with a damp rag to remove excess.
 Allow each to dry according to the package directions.

 After the primer, filler, and caulk have dried, paint your trim.
-Be sure to use a high-quality trim paint in satin or semigloss, your 2″ angled brush, and long smooth strokes.
+Be sure to use a high-quality trim paint in satin or semigloss, your 2″ angled brush, and long smooth strokes to avoid drips.

 If needed, do a second coat of paint.

 Be sure to let the paint cure according to package directions… most take at least 24 hours before heavy use!